dwsibley/movie-data/readme.md

 ## Assignment

-This project originating from a coding assignement with the following criteria:
+This project originating from a coding assignement with the criteria below.
+[Results](##Results) are then covered.

 ### Data
 * Pick a Data Source of your choice